 Can be conducted virtually.

-Number of participants: 10-20.
+The number of participants: 10-20.

-Benefits to your organization post training process.
+Benefits to your organization post-training process.

 - The participants will build a trust-based effective working relationship with each other and with their global business partners.